TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Introduction

-To proposed an interpretable CNN model for fault diagnosis, we set our sights on signal processing methods which is physically meaningful and good at feature extraction.
-Considering that the Fourier-type transform and the convolution can be both regarded as inner products, we embedded the time-frequency transform (TFT) method into the traditional convolutional layer.
-This leads to a novel layer named time-frequency convolutional (TFconv) layer, which is constrained by a well-designed kernel function in order to extract fault-related time-frequency information.
-Using the TFconv layer as preprocessing layer, we constructed the Time-Frequency Network (TFN) for fault diagnosis tasks.
-With the interpretable TFN, we revealed the logical foundation of prediction-making in the frequency domain through the frequency response analysis.
-A series of mechanical fault diagnosis experiments verify the superior diagnostic performance and the clear interpretability of TFN.
-The main contributions of this study could be summarized as follows. \begin{enumerate} \item TFconv layer with excellent interpretability is proposed, with which we can extract time-frequency information to obtain better categorical representations. \item All the inner product based TFT methods can be embedded into TFconv layer as kernel functions, and four typical TFT methods are considered to formulate corresponding TFconv layers and further be analyzed. \item TFN is proposed by combining the interpretable TFconv layer with a backbone CNN, and we give the entire procedure of using the TFN in mechanical fault diagnosis. \item Frequency response analysis is performed on the well-trained TFconv layer to explain the logical foundation of feature extraction and prediction-making of TFN in the frequency domain. \item TFconv layer can be easily generalized to other CNN models with different depths to improve their diagnostic performances. \end{enumerate}
+The main contributions of this study could be summarized as follows: \begin{enumerate} \item TFconv layer with excellent interpretability is proposed, with which we can extract time-frequency information to obtain a better diagnostic performance. \item All the inner product based TFT methods can be embedded into the TFconv layer as kernel functions, and three typical TFT methods are considered to formulate corresponding TFconv layers and further be analyzed. \item TFN is proposed by combining the interpretable TFconv layer with a backbone CNN, and we depict the entire procedure of using the TFN in mechanical fault diagnosis. \item Frequency response analysis is performed on the well-trained TFconv layer to explain the logical foundation of feature extraction and prediction-making of TFN in the frequency domain. \item The proposed TFconv layer has outstanding advantages in convergence speed and few-shot scenarios, and can be easily generalized to other CNN models with different depths to improve their diagnostic performances. \end{enumerate}